 My name is James Batcho.
-Most of my calendar year is spent in Beijing, where I teach graduate and undergraduate students in the Fine Arts and Communication Arts departments of the New York Institute of Technology.
+Most of my calendar year is spent in Chiang Mai, where I do independent academic research and writing, primarily toward the completion of two books.
+Last year I was in Beijing, teaching graduate and undergraduate students in the Fine Arts and Communication Arts departments of the New York Institute of Technology.
 My courses consist of animation and film theory and practice, media theory and history, and narrative and academic research and writing.
 My scholarly research concerns narrative and existential intersections of memory and audibility (hearing and listening).

 In July, 2015 I received my PhD in Philosophy, Art and Critical Thinking (PACT) from the European Graduate School (EGS).
 My dissertation was titled Logos of Cinema: Memory and the Audibility of Unseeing, for which I was given Summa Cum Laude honors.

 In addition to research and publishing, I continue to design sound for films.

 You can reach me by emailing jimb [at this website url].

 Please respect copyright of photgraphy, words and projects contained or linked to here, which reside with me unless otherwise noted.

 This site was made by me.
 Image above is a self-portrait taken at the Kafka museum in Prague, January, 2008.